frendsick/torth/README.md

     1   // index

     // Save two topmost values from the stack to variables
-    // => TAKE keyword also removes the values from the stack
+    // => The TAKE keyword also removes the values from the stack
-    // => PEEK keyword would instead save the values without removing them from the stack take index sum in
+    // => The PEEK keyword would instead save the values without removing them from the stack take index sum in

     // Loop while index <= limit